Our companies are backed by the Best Pick Guarantee. Call one today!

 The Solar Heat Gain Coefficient (SHGC) measures how well a window or door blocks the heat from sunlight.
 SHGC ranges from 0 to 1, but you will typically find numbers between 0.25 and 0.80.

-Normally, when looking for the best SHGC, the lower numbers are better; however, if you live in a colder climate, look for a higher SHGC rating.
-A higher SHGC means the product is better at collecting solar heat and contributing that heat to your home.
-For warmer climates, a lower SHGC means the window or door is better for blocking heat gain and keeping your house cooler.
+Normally, when looking for the best SHGC, the lower numbers are better.
+If you live in a colder climate, however, look for a higher SHGC rating.
+A higher SHGC means the product is better at collecting solar heat to warm your home.
+For warmer climates, a lower SHGC means the window or door will block heat gain to keep your house cooler.

 Visible Transmittance (VT)

 VT is measured on a scale of 0 to 1, and you will typically see values from 0.20 to 0.80.
 If the VT drops below 0.40, everything you see through the window may appear gray.
-If you want a lot of sunshine to come through your windows, choose a window with a higher VT rating, but consider your options wiselysinceunfiltered sunshinecan fade furniture, carpet, and flooring.
+If you want a lot of sunshine to come through your windows, choose a window with a higher VT rating.
+Consider your options wisely, since unfiltered sunshine can fade furniture, carpet, and flooring.

 Air Leakage (AL)